juangalan23/auctionWebsite/README.md

 To view the application, please follow the instructions below:
 - First, please make sure you have Node/NPM, MongoDB, and Mocha installed globally on your computer
-- Clone the repository into your local machine
+- Fork the repo to your personal Github account and clone the repository into your local computer
 - In the terminal, navigate to the root of the project (note: you will need a few terminal tabs open)
 - Once in the root of the project, run the command npm install
 - From there, run each of the following commands in a separate terminal tab, and leave them open